arvinmanoj15/tcp_server/README.md

 ## Assumptions

+1. **Sensor Data File:**
+   - The `sensor_data.txt` file is located in the project directory.
-- The `sensor_data.txt` file contains sufficient lines for initial tests.
+   - Each line in the `sensor_data.txt` file contains a single numeric sensor value.

+2. **Environment:**
-- The server runs on a Linux environment.
+   - The server is designed to run in a Linux environment.
+   - The necessary build tools (`cmake`, `make`, `g++`) are installed on the system.

+3. **Client Connections:**
-- The server handles one client connection at a time for simplicity.
+   - The server handles one client connection at a time.
+   - The server can handle multiple client connections sequentially, but not concurrently.

+4. **Error Handling:**
+   - The server includes basic error handling for socket operations and file I/O.
+   - In case of errors (e.g., file not found, socket binding issues), appropriate error messages will be displayed, and the server will exit gracefully.

+5. **Resource Management:**
+   - The server ensures that client connections are properly closed after handling each request.
+   - Sensor data is loaded into memory at the start of the server and remains in memory for the duration of the server's execution.

+6. **Testing:**
+   - The provided `test_server.sh` script is used to test the server with multiple connections.
+   - The script creates multiple client requests without any delay between them to simulate a more intense load on the server.

+By following these assumptions, you can ensure that the TCP server operates as expected and handles client connections appropriately.
+If you encounter any issues or have specific requirements not covered by these assumptions, please adjust the implementation or assumptions accordingly.